timescale/docs.timescale.com-content/api.md

 GROUP BY and ORDER BY commands, JOINS, subqueries, window functions, user-defined functions (UDFs), HAVING clauses, and so on.

+In other words, if you already know SQL -- or use tools that speak SQL or Postgres -- you already know how to use TimescaleDB.

+From basic queries:

 ```sql
 -- Return the last 100 entries written to the database
 SELECT * FROM conditions LIMIT 100;